nookyo/qubership-workflow-hub/actions/charts-values-update-action/README.md

 **Optional**
 The method to replace the version in `values.yaml`.
 Can be `replace` or `parse`.
 Defaults to `parse`.
-If set to `replace` the action will just replace the versions of docker images with `release-version` value.
+If set to `replace` the action will just replace the versions of Docker images with `release-version` value.
 If set to `parse` the action read provided `config-file` and substitute any environment variables provided in the version part.
 For example if you have some 3-rd party image in `values.yaml` file and want to manage it's version, you can add repository level variable and use it in the config file: `some-third-party-image:${THIRD_PARTY_VERSION}`.
 Also if you want the action to find the latest version of some image (supplementary service for instance), you can set it to something like `#4\.\d+\.\d+` or `#latest`.